Action Alert: Strengthening Organic Enforcement Proposed Rule

 Under the Farm Laborers Fair Labor Practices Act signed into law in 2019, farmworkers became entitled to overtime premium pay starting on January 1, 2020, for any work that they perform in excess of 60 hours per week, and for work performed on their designated day of rest.

-As part of that act, the New York State Department of Labor (DOL) is required to convene a farm laborers wage board to hold hearings and make recommendations as to overtime work and, specifically, the extent to which the overtime threshold for farm laborers can be lowered below 60 hours per week and whether any such reductions should be phased in through a series of successively lower thresholds.
+As part of that act, the New York State Department of Labor (DOL) is required to convene a wage board to hold hearings and make recommendations as to overtime work and, specifically, the extent to which the overtime threshold for farm laborers can be lowered below 60 hours per week and whether any such reductions should be phased in through a series of successively lower thresholds.

 NOFA-NY Members have not taken an official position on the Farm Laborers Fair Labor Practices Act since it was passed into law, and we recognize our members may have differing opinions on the overtime provision.
-However, we encourage our members, farmworkers, and farm owners to submit testimony to the wage board to ensure implementation of this new law is informed by the on-the-ground experience.
+However, we encourage our members, farmworkers, and farm owners to submit testimony to the wage board to ensure implementation of this new law is informed by your on-the-ground experience.

 Here’s what we recommend you include in your letter: